 - if blood glucose levels drop (hypoglycemia), they might develop seizures

 If the alcohol poisoning is extreme, the patient can go into a coma and potentially die.

 This article focuses on the medical aspects of alcohol poisoning, rather than other environmental dangers of alcohol abuse such as getting into fights, losing possessions, or having problems with the law.

 Alcohol poisoning is a significant medical condition.
-It requires immediate treatment if suspected.
+It requires immediate treatment.